Mihail-Kostov/chrome_shell/README.md

 # chrome_shell

-this trminal command operate google chrome app on Mac OS X. this command is tested on OSX 10.9.5, zsh 5.0.2 and bash 3.2.53 .
+This trminal command operate google chrome app on Mac OS X.

+This command is tested on OSX 10.9.5, zsh 5.0.2 and bash 3.2.53 .

 ##Instllation